Cox vs. T-Mobile 5G: Home Internet Comparison Review

 Icon Time To Read8 min read

-T-Mobile’s 5G internet service is a great alternative for those who want more bang for their buck.
-It is cheaper, simpler, and has higher customer service ratings than Cox.
+T-Mobile’s 5G internet service is a great option for those who want a big bang for their buck.
+It is cheaper, simpler (no hidden fees in a typical T-Mobile Internet bill), and has higher customer service ratings than Cox.
 However, you can’t get the same speeds with T-Mobile as you can get with Cox’s cable internet service.
+And its performance can depend a lot on your location.
+If you’re close to a T-Mobile 5G tower, then you can get faster, more reliable speeds.

-Cox, on the other hand, offers a similar quality of service throughout its cable network, so you can get superfast speeds that are relatively reliable.
+Cox offers a similar quality of service to T-Mobile’s throughout its cable network, so you can get superfast speeds that are relatively reliable.
+However, the company’s prices are high, and customers are often dissatisfied with the service.

 Info Box